 There’s no case of patient harm and no case of patient complaint.
 This was that notification was from a dietitian at the hospital.
 And he ended up with three notifications to AHPRA over three years.

 Two of them from Tasmania and one from Western Australia.

 I’m curious.
 You’re great, but I’m fired up now.
 So what’s interesting is, is that when somebody says that you have to do something, the scientific community says, well, there’s no evidence to support that.
 That whole issue around gluten consumption and decreasing the lack of gluten consumption for certain people was Pooh poohed for many, many years until celiacs, became a thing.

-To allow that to be allowed them to be influenced by money was, it’s just, it’s just astounding and makes me feel great about my gut feeling to take the journey myself and start to learn about how to heal my own brain.
+To allow that to be allowed them to be influenced by money was, it’s just, it’s just astounding and makes me feel great about my gut feeling to take the journey myself and start to learn about how to heal my brain.

-By myself because when I was asking my doctors, not my surgeon specifically.
-But when I was asking my doctors leading up to surgery, like what can I do to support myself at home?
+By myself because I was asking my doctors, not my surgeon specifically.
+But when I was asking my doctors leading up to surgery, what can I do to support myself at home?
 And how can I prepare myself for a bit of surgery for you, there was no information, there was zero information.